New bounds for the Hausdorff dimension of a dynamically defined Cantor set: The setting

-The family of sets of first generation will be called the \textbf{template} of the construction.
+The set $\Lambda_n$ is the $n$-th stage of the construction and $\Lambda$ the attractor set of the IFS ${\bf g} = \{g_i\}$ acting, as a set map, upon the (complete) metric space of compact subsets of $N$ with the Hausdorff distance, where ${\bf g}(A) = \bigcup_ig_i(A)$ is the set map and ${\bf g} \circ {\bf g}(A) = \bigcup_{i,j}g_i \circ g_j(A)$, the composition law.
+The collection $\wp_n = \{g_{i_1} \circ \cdots \circ g_{i_n}(N): (i_1, \dots , i_n) \in s^n\}$ is also known as a \textit{Markov partition} of the $n$-stage of the construction, which will be called \textit{atoms of generation $n$}: $\Lambda_n = \bigcup_{P \in\wp_n}P$.
+The family of sets of first generation is the \textit{template} of the construction.
 Topologically, the attractor of a geometric construction $\Lambda$ satisfying the open and border condition is a Cantor set, that is, a compact, totally disconnected, perfect set.
 In particular $\Lambda$ has zero topological dimension.
-Furthermore, our method requires that there exists a well defined bounded relation between diameter and volume in the following sense.
+Furthermore, our method requires that there exists a well defined bounded relation between diameter and volume inside the set, in the following sense.

-\begin{definition} We say that a subset $X \subset M$ is \textbf{volume reducible} if there exist some $k < d$ such that $X$ can be covered with \textbf{at most countably many smooth subsets $B_i$ of positive $k$-volume}, where $\Vol_k(B_i) \asymp radius(B)^{k}$ uniformly.
+\begin{definition} We say that a subset $X \subset M$ is \textit{volume reducible} if there exist some $k < d$ such that $X$ can be covered with \textit{at most countably many smooth subsets $B_i$ of positive $k$-volume}, where $\Vol_k(B_i) \asymp radius(B)^{k}$ uniformly.
 Here $d$ is the dimension of $M$, the ambient manifold.
 By smooth we mean that $B_i \subset M$ is an smoothly embedded $k$-disc.
-A subset is \textbf{volume irreducible} if it is not volume reducible. \end{definition}
+A subset is \textit{volume irreducible} if it is not volume reducible. \end{definition}

 A cartesian product $X \times Y$ of Cantor sets $X,Y \subset \real$ is irreducible since it can not be covered by countably many intervals.
 Similarly so a Cantor set $\Lambda \subset \real^d$ whose projections onto the every $k$ dimensional coordinate plane is a Cantor set.
 Moreover, if some of these projections have positive Lebesgue measure, the set is still volume irreducible, whenever there exits at least one Cantorian projection.
 A sufficient condition for a limit set $\Lambda$ to be volume reducible is that there exists an embedded smooth submanifold $Z \subset M$ of codimension $\geq 1$ such that $\Lambda \subset Z$.
 This situation appears in some examples of self-affine subsets, depending of the initial configuration of the template.
 Volume reducible configurations are exceptional in that this condition can be removed by an small perturbation of the initial template of the IFS.